 User Interface Developer

-Overview: User interface (UI) developers are a unique subset of software creators tasked with shaping how we interact with applications.
-Their key responsibility is to create an interface that behaves as a user would expect it to, thus fostering an intuitive experience.
+Overview: User interface (UI) developers are a unique subset of software creators who shape how we interact with applications.
+Their key responsibility is to create an interface that behaves as a user would expect, thus fostering an intuitive experience.
 UI developers ply their trade on websites, software systems, mobile applications, and other connected devices.

 Average Salary: $91,000